fomightez/sequencework/FindSequence/README.md

 >"Finaly reverse complement grep exist !"
 [rcgrep: Search text files for DNA sequences and their reverse complements](https://github.com/dib-lab/rcgrep)  <--- this is from DIBs lab when traced back and must be what was I was thinking of when I thought screen migth have it

+[SeqKit - a cross-platform and ultrafast toolkit for FASTA/Q file manipulation](https://github.com/shenwei356/seqkit) by shenwei356 has under category 'searching', the commands 'grep', 'locate', 'amplicon', and 'fish' that look related.
+See [here](https://github.com/shenwei356/seqkit#subcommands) for subcommands listing.

 [Cool R script to colorfully annotate adapter sequences in a sequence - could be useful to adapt for displaying PCR primers, etc](https://twitter.com/clintcodesbio/status/1339947174239612929); R script [here](https://gitlab.com/gringer/bioinfscripts/-/blob/master/read_annotator.r) that highlights subseqeunces